ApiLogicServer/Docs/docs/index.md

 You can certainly use your SQL tools.
 But we all know that SQL can be... tiresome.

 AI provides a solution: ***Schema Automation***.
-You can use ChatGPT to create the SQL DDL like this:
+You can use Copilot to create the SQL DDL like this:

-!!! pied-piper "Create database definitions from ChatGPT"
+!!! pied-piper "Create database definitions from Copilot"

     Create a sqlite database for customers, orders, items and product